Tuesday, February 06, 2024

 Whether you ski or snowshoe, the scenery never ends around Shadow Lake

 Hiking option for Gibbon Pass - This makes for an excellent day trip from the lodge on snowshoes.
-It is only 6 km return with 450 metres of height gain, and you can borrow snowshoes from the lodge if you bring your boots.
+It is only 6 km return with 450 metres of height gain.

 Don't continue past the monument at the top of the pass.
 There would be avalanche terrain if you were to proceed.